 During drug-induced sleep endoscopy, patients receive sedation administered by an anesthesiologist in the operating room.
 As patients begin to snore and have some blockage of their breathing, Dr. Kezirian passes a flexible telescope through one side of the nose in order to evaluate the throat and observe the potential blockage of breathing in the palate and tongue regions.
 This technique was described almost two decades ago and is used in centers around the world.
 Dr. Kezirian’s research has advanced the understanding of drug-induced sleep endoscopy, and his ongoing work seeks to determine whether it predicts outcomes from surgery.
 Dr. Kezirian appreciates the opportunity to train other surgeons in this technique and other aspects of presurgical evaluation.

 Drug-induced sleep endoscopy is performed to determine whether blockage in breathing is occuring in the Palate and/or Tongue Region(s) and, more specifically, which specific structures seem to be playing a major role in airway obstruction.
 This is true for patients who are considering surgery for the first time and in those who have not obtained ideal results after previous procedures.
 Dr. Kezirian incorporates information from other evaluation techniques to make a decision with our patients and believes that drug-induced sleep endoscopy provides additional, helpful information in certain patients.

 Dr. Kezirian believes in performing research that improves the care of patients.
 He has led two recent studies that will be landmark studies showing how drug-induced sleep endoscopy can improve decisions about surgical treatment.
 Dr. Kezirian has written on his blog about drug-induced sleep endoscopy and recently-published research, including his own.
-He has also led a major international study showing that drug-induced sleep endoscopy is associated with surgical outcomes and can improve surgical outcomes and that drug-induced sleep endoscopy is associated with results of Inspire Upper Airway Stimulation.
+He has also led major international studies showing that drug-induced sleep endoscopy is associated with surgical outcomes and can improve surgical outcomes and that drug-induced sleep endoscopy is associated with results of Inspire Upper Airway Stimulation.
 Here is a link to a lecture for otolaryngology – head and neck surgery residents about drug-induced sleep endoscopy in obstructive sleep apnea (it may have too much medical English, but the link is presented here because some may enjoy it).